Klaim/repro-build2-slow-prescan/issue.md

 b
 ```

-If you don't see the issue, before re-trying you need to `bdep deinit && bdep init` the `longrepro`, or change something in `node.in.hxx` to reproduce the long pre-scan.
+If you don't see the issue, before re-trying you need to `bdep deinit && bdep init` the `longprescan`, or change something in `node.in.hxx` to reproduce the long pre-scan.

 Observed
 --------